pulastyamitra/OpenaiEmbedding/README.md

 # OpenaiEmbedding
-The main objective was to covert credit scoring data into embedding vector using Openai.
+The main objective was to convert credit scoring data into embedding vector using Openai.